LucianoXu/NQPV/README.md

 > $$
 -->

-The last rule of the grammar above corresponds to the nondeterministic choice.
+The last rule of the grammar above corresponds to the (multiple) nondeterministic choice.

 ## Verification Procedure and API